-THE FINAL PROJECT IS DUE ON TUESDAY, NOVEMBER 30TH AT CLASS!
+THE FINAL PROJECT IS DUE ON MONDAY, MARCH 10th, AT CLASS!

-Participation 20 points
+Participation: 20 points

 Participation is crucial in this course.
 Participation includes in class discussion and on-line discussion on Blackboard.
-You are not required to post anything on the on-line discussion, although you may earn participation credit by posting valuable contributions.
-You are required to read the Discussion boards at least twice a week.
+You are required to read the Discussion boards and post at least twice a week.
 In-class participation will largely be in the form of small groups.
 You will work with a group throughout the quarter and assigned activities will be turned in to track attendance.